Please read through the information below to understand how the Automated Wait Lists are managed in CampS.

 - In the Swap This Class section, use the pulldown menu to select the class you want to drop if you get a seat in the wait listed class.

-- In the With This Class section, select the wait listed class.
+- In the With This Class section, select the wait listed class from your Shopping Cart or use Class Search to find the class.

 - Check your schedule to make sure that you are still enrolled in the second choice class, and that you are still enrolled in the wait list for your first choice.
 As soon as you enroll for a wait list you will see your order on the list (e.g., #1, #5, etc.).